EI Communities in Arizona

 Tucson, AZ 85740-6404

 Prescott was the first capital of Arizona and lies nestled in the mountains in the northern part of the state.
 It is surrounded on two sides by dense pine forests.
-The elevation is nearly 6,000 ft., which creates temperate summers and cold winters.
+The elevation is around 5500 ft, which creates temperate summers and cold winters.

 The local community numbers about two hundred EIs, few of which actually live in Prescott itself.
-Most live near the surrounding towns, like Dewey, Paulden, Chino Valley and Prescott Valley.
-There is a small community of porcelain huts outside Chino Valley.
+Most live near the surrounding towns, like Dewey, Paulden, Chino Valley, and Prescott Valley.

 The local community does not have an organization and there are no community-wide events.

-Prescott has a very nice health supermarket, New Frontiers, which is a local chain with other outlets in Flagstaff and Sedona.
+Prescott has a Whole Foods and another large health food store.
 There are many alternative health practitioners in town.

-The area is plagued by smoke from forest fires every fall.
+The area is plagued by smoke from forest fires every year.
 Rapid development is another problem.

 When visiting the area, there are free individual campsites in the national forest behind Thumb Butte.
 Follow the road past Thumb Butte for half a mile, hang left when the dirt road forks and camp at the little rustic sites along the road.
 Restrooms are at the picnic area in front of the butte.